Botanical Name: Schefflera actinophylla

 Water: Water thoroughly to get all the roots wet.
 Allow the top inch of soil to dry out between waterings.
 Yellow leaves are a sign of overwatering.
 Drooping leaves usually indicate that the soil is too dry.

-Humidity: Average indoor humidity (about 40-50% relative humidity).
-If your home gets too dry in the winter, use a room humidifier or mist with water.
+Humidity: Average or higher indoor (about 40-50% relative humidity).
+If your home gets too dry in the winter, use a cool-mist room humidifier or mist with water.

 Soil: Peat moss-based potting mix.